The Florida Bar

 WHAT IS NECESSARY TO FINALIZE THE ADOPTION?

 The adoption is “finalized” at a final hearing.
-The adoptive parent(s) must be present, but may be given permission to appear telephonically with a notary to identify them to the court.
-The favorable final report of the agency or social worker must be filed with the court.
+The adoptive parent(s) must be present, but they may be given permission to appear telephonically with a notary to identify them to the court.
+A favorable final report of the agency or social worker must be filed with the court.
 The attorney handling the adoption will prepare the necessary papers for the court’s consideration and present the necessary testimony and evidence to the court.
 Assuming that all requirements of the statutes and court have been met, the judge will sign a final judgment of adoption.
-The final judgment of adoption awards the adoptive family parental rights of the children.
+The final judgment of adoption awards the adoptive family parental rights of the child.

 WHAT ARE THE EFFECTS OF THE ADOPTION?

 As a result of the final judgment of adoption being granted, the adoptive family permanently assumes all parental rights and responsibilities for the child, with the birth parents’ parental rights and responsibilities previously being terminated.
 The first effect of this is that the child’s name is generally changed to whatever the adoptive family desires.
 This is accomplished with the vital statistics office of the state in which the child was born.
 The paperwork for this is prepared by the attorney or agency.
 The original birth certificate is sealed and not readily available again to anyone.
-A new birth certificate is prepared which shows the adoptive parents to be the child’s natural parents and states the child’s new name.
+A new birth certificate is prepared that shows the adoptive parents to be the child’s natural parents and states the child’s new name.
 This new birth certificate is mailed to the attorney or agency and forwarded to the adoptive family.

 WHAT IS THE ADOPTION REGISTRY?

 The Department of Children and Families maintains an Adoption Reunion Registry for the benefit of adopted children.
 At or about the time that the birth parents sign the consent for adoption, the initial election to be on the registry or not is also generally made by a signed statement.
 If the birth parent elects to be listed on the registry, then that parent’s identity may be released to the child after the child attains the age of 18 years.
 The birth parent who elects to be on the registry should keep the registry advised of name and address changes, so current information can be supplied to the child.
-On the other hand, if the birth parent elects not to be on the registry, no information will be given to the child by the Department of Children and Families (DCF) after the child attains age 18.
+On the other hand, if the birth parent elects not to be on the registry, no information will be given to the child by the Department of Children and Families after the child attains age 18.

 A birth parent may change his or her mind concerning the registry as time passes.
 A birth parent may go on or off the registry as many times as necessary until the child attains the age of 18.